 Why Chhath Puja Holds a Special Place For Women

-Chhath Puja, or worship of the Sun God ‘Surya’, is one of the biggest festivals in Bihar and other parts of North India.
-As preparations are underway for this year’s Chhath Puja on November 10, why not find out just why it holds such a dear place in the hearts of women?
+Chhath Puja, or the worship of the Sun God ‘Surya’, is one of the biggest festivals in Bihar and other parts of North India.
+As preparations are underway for this year’s Chhath Puja from October 25 to October 28, it’s worth knowing why it holds such a dear place in the hearts of women.

-The word “chath” denotes the number six as the festival is celebrated on the sixth day of the month Kartika of the Hindu calendar.
-But there are six and more reasons that make it a special time!
+The word “Chhath” denotes the number six, as the festival is celebrated on the sixth day of the month of Kartika in the Hindu calendar.
+There are also six reasons that make it a truly special time!

 6 Splendid Things Women Love About Chhath